Tyrant

-Plato deemed tyranny the "fourth and worst disorder of a state."
-Tyrants lack "the very faculty that is the instrument of judgment"—reason.
-The tyrannical man is enslaved because the best part of him (reason) is enslaved, and likewise, the tyrannical state is enslaved, because it too lacks reason and order.

 The philosophers Plato and Aristotle defined a tyrant as a person who rules without law, using extreme and cruel methods against both his own people and others.
 The Encyclopédie defined the term as a usurper of sovereign power who makes "his subjects the victims of his passions and unjust desires, which he substitutes for laws".

 In the late fifth and fourth centuries BC, a new kind of tyrant, one who had the support of the military, arose – specifically in Sicily.

+A tyranny is a government ruled by a tyrant or equivalent figure, putting their cruelty into action as state repression.
 One can apply accusations of tyranny to a variety of types of government: